Eastern Min: Fujian and vicinity

+It is also widely encountered as the first language of the Matsu Islands controlled by Taiwan.
+Historically, the Eastern Min varieties in the Matsu Islands were seen as a part of the Lianjiang variety.
+The establishment of the People's Republic of China in 1949 separated the Matsu Islands from the rest of Fujian, and as communications were cut off between the ROC and the PRC, the specific identity of the Matsu Islands was established.
+Thus, the varieties of Eastern Min on the Matsu Islands became seen as the Matsu dialect.

+Additionally, the inhabitants of Taishun and Cangnan to the north of Fujian in Zhejiang also speak Eastern Min varieties.
+To the south of Fujian, in Zhongshan County, Guangdong, varieties classified as Eastern Min are also spoken in the towns of Dachong, Shaxi and Nanlang.

+Eastern Min generally coexists with Standard Chinese, in all these areas.
+On the ROC, the Matsu dialect is officially recognized as a statutory language for transport announcements on the Matsu Islands.
+In Fuzhou, there is radio available in the local dialect, and the Fuzhou Metro officially uses alongside Standard Mandarin and English in its announcements.

 United States

 As the coastal area of Fujian has been the historical homeland of a large worldwide diaspora of overseas Chinese, varieties of Eastern Min can also be found across the world, especially in their respective Chinatowns.
 Cities with high concentrations of such immigrants include New York City, especially Little Fuzhou, Manhattan, Sunset Park, Brooklyn and Flushing, Queens.

 Europe

-They are also found in various Chinatown communities in Europe, including London, Paris and Prato in Italy.
+Speakers of Eastern Min varieties are also found in various Chinatown communities in Europe, including London, Paris, and the city of Prato in Italy.
+In the United Kingdom, a large proportion of the British Chinese community is made up of migrants coming from areas of Fujian that speak Eastern Min, principally from rural parts of Fuqing and Changle.
+In Spain, speakers of Eastern Min from Fuqing and Changle are also common, second to the more dominant Zhejiang community, who speak varieties of Southern Wu such as Wenzhounese.

 Japan and Malaysia

 Chinese communities within Ikebukuro, Tokyo as well as Sibu, Sarawak, Malaysia have significant populations of Eastern Min speakers.
-Fuzhou communities can also be found in Sitiawan, Perak and Yong Peng, Johor in West Malaysia.
+Fuzhou communities can also be found in Sitiawan, Perak and Yong Peng, Johor in West Malaysia and in Rajang river towns of Sibu, Sarikei and Bintangor in East Malaysia.

 Classification

-Eastern Min is descended from Proto-Min, which split from the transition from Old Chinese into Middle Chinese during the Han Dynasty.
+Eastern Min is descended from Proto-Min, which split from the transition from Old Chinese into Middle Chinese during the Han dynasty.
 It has been classified by Pan Maoding and Jerry Norman as belonging to the Coastal Min branch, and is thus closely related to Northern Min.

 Norman lists four distinctive features in the development of Eastern Min: